Photo by Innerbody Research

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.

 Our investigation into the spermidine space began by studying spermidine's role in human health.
-We read through several dozen research studies, reviews, and other scientific papers to understand what this polyamine does in the body and how much a person needs on a daily basis.
-With our core knowledge foundation set, we then explored the market to find spermidine products that satisfied the parameters described in the literature.
-Finally, once we found the market's best options, we bought and tried them ourselves so that we could speak firsthand about the customer and user experience.
+We read more than 70 research studies, reviews, and other scientific papers to understand what this polyamine does in the body and how much a person needs on a daily basis.
+We also consulted members of our medical review board for their invaluable professional insight on the topic.
+With our core knowledge foundation set, we then explored the market to find and try spermidine products that satisfied the parameters described in the literature.

 Identifying the market's best spermidine supplements involved assessing brands on factors that normally influence consumer choices: